alorence/django-modern-rpc/README.rst

         return a + b

 and make sure these functions are imported at Django startup.
-A simple way to do that is to import them in your app's modeul:
+A simple way to do that is to import them in your app's module:

 .. code:: python